 In 1998 ArtsWestchester purchased it from Chase Manhattan Bank for $1,200,000.
 In November of 2000, JP Morgan Chase retired the mortgage, in effect donating the building to ArtsWestchester.

-“Where others saw an abandoned wreck, ArtsWestchester’s Board and Executive Director saw a future.”
+“The bank also had the most up-to-date security system of its time—tear gas guns in the walls which could be“Where others saw an abandoned wreck, ArtsWestchester’s Board and Executive Director saw a future.”

 Starting in 2003, the building’s Grand Banking Room underwent a major renovation.
 A new feature in the Grand Banking Room, added during the renovation, is the mezzanine.
 The half windows on the mezzanine level face out to what is now a sculpture court, adorned by Windows on the Past by Richard Hass, one of America’s most accomplished contemporary muralists.
 Through the painted windows, the viewer looks back in time at three significant White Plains buildings that were destroyed during the ‘urban renewal’ in the 1960’s.